NodeBE4/opinion/_posts/2022-05-16-EnclavedMicrostate.md

 Well, Hololive, being a Japanese company, is not based in a Five Eyes nation, though a number of its overseas talents are.

+----- __454.7__ -----2022-05-25 18:33:36+08:00:

+I was looking from the sidelines and it definitely seems to have been interesting!
+That said, as someone who likes doing a lot of industry meta discussion and speculation, it does make me wonder what exactly Nijisanji's debut pipeline is like at the moment.

+For those not in the know, Nijisanji slowed down the expansion of its Japanese branch a *lot* in 2021, and ostensibly pivoted from an open audition system towards a two-stage process via Virtual Talent Academy, which is essentially a sort of VTuber internship program that is not technically part of Nijisanji as an agency, but is still run by Nijisanji's parent company ANYCOLOR.
+So for instance the three most recent Nijisanji debuts – besides Salome – have been of VTA 'graduates'.
+So Salome's sudden appearance suggests she was probably scouted out by Nijisanji, or possibly a very delayed debut from an earlier round of auditions.

+----- __454.8__ -----2022-05-25 18:36:51+08:00:

+> earlier this year

+October 2021.